ArasLabs/list-label-xslt-sample/README.md

 ## Usage

 ![Example Screenshot](./Screenshots/Report-screenshot-2.png)
-Note: Make/Buy Labels altered for Demo purposes in the above.
+>Note: The default Make/Buy list labels have been altered for demo purposes in the screenshot above.

 1. Login to Aras.
 2. Navigate to **Design > Parts**.